Mataaro Whakahaere Pūkaha Rererangi

 - design equipment or tools to repair or maintain aircraft

-- discuss designs and data with colleagues, aircraft engineering tradespeople, aircraft manufacturers, and airline owners
+- discuss aircraft designs and data with colleagues, licensed aircraft maintenance engineers, aircraft manufacturers and airline owners

 - oversee the design of new aircraft or modifications to existing aircraft